For legal reasons and client confidentiality, reviews have been slightly edited to remove identifying information and correct typos.

 According to Bryan, “I’ve known of Hoyt certainly since I was a student and graduate student, and I’ve seen the amazing things he’s done and how he represents people and how he does it at a very high level.
 I’ve known of his work and respected him, and he’s one of those people that drive me to try to be better in all that I can do.”

 Hoyt said, “Bryan brings an incredible skill set to James Scott Farrin.
 He has taught everything we do as lawyers to help our clients.
-Bryan has always been one of the highest rated professors at Campbell Law School, and is just adored by his students.
+Bryan has always been a highly-rated professor at Campbell Law School, and is just adored by his students.
 He has created a class there that he will continue teaching that commands a waiting list every year.
 From Asheville, to Buies Creek, to the NC Supreme Court, back to Campbell, and then Clerk of the NC Supreme Court, and now with us at Farrin.
 We will all have the opportunity to learn from Bryan as he does what he is called to do – and that is to litigate.”

 A Compassionate Advocate for All